Road Trip Alberta: Edmonton & the North-Eastern Lakes

 Matrix Hotel, Downtown Edmonton

-After our road trip around Alberta’s lakes, we stayed our last nights in Edmonton in a central accommodation downtown.
-Surrounded by skyscrapers, restaurants, and cafés on Jasper Avenue, the hotel is a great base to explore the cultural and culinary life right in the heart of Edmonton.
+After our road trip around Alberta’s lakes, we stayed our last nights in Edmonton in a central downtown accommodation.
+Surrounded by skyscrapers, restaurants, and cafés on Jasper Avenue, the hotel is a great base to explore the heart of Edmonton.
 Complimentary breakfast and WiFi are part of your stay on the “warmer side of modern“.
 Book Your Stay Here >

 Our favorite Edmonton activities